deep-learning-indaba/Baobab/api/README.md

 This API uses token-based authentication.
 A token is obtained by registering a new user (`/api/v1/user`) or authenticating an existing user (`/api/v1/authenticate`).
 Once the client has the token, it must be included in the `Authorization` header of all requests.

+PS: If you are making request using curl, or POSTMAN client , make sure that you have set Origin Header to "localhost"  to make the endpoints work

 ### Register a new user